 1. Bypass the gate and put a motion sensor across the gate to protect the crossing.

-2. Use RBtec sliding gate kit.
+2. Use the RBtec sliding gate kit.
 A sliding gate is designed for light to medium traffic gates.
 Heavily used gates with hundreds of openings a day must be protected with another technology, such as a camera or motion sensor.

 Yes!
 The cable can be cut to fit the fence size.
 Although the fence sensor cable is sold in fixed sizes it can be cut into any desired length.
 The cable is a 2 conductor copper wire.